praveenbysani/coursera-slidifyPresentation/index.md

 It is very difficult to comprehend the data from this table.
 I developed this app to enable the user to understand the effects of these factors on the probability of survival.

-The data is represented as a box-plot of class Vs. Frequency.
-The user can change the age group and choose between survived or deceased and visually observe the changes in the plot.
+The data is represented as a scatter plot of class Vs. survival probability.
+The user can change the age group and gender of the target group and visually observe the changes in the plot.

-User may refer to the following link for more information about [box plots](http://onlinestatbook.com/2/graphing_distributions/boxplots.html)

 ----